KomodoPlatform/NotaryNodes/proposals/lukechilds/README.md

 I'm currently working on an alternative GUI implementation for Komodo's BarterDEX with a focus on simplicity, reliability and ease of use.
 I'm also doing extensive [debugging/testing/security auditing](https://github.com/search?utf8=%E2%9C%93&q=repo%3Ajl777%2FSuperNET+author%3Alukechilds&type=Issues) with `marketmaker`.

+### Contact Details

+I'm @lukechilds on Slack, [GitHub](https://github.com/lukechilds), [Twitter](https://twitter.com/lukechilds) and [Keybase](https://keybase.io/lukechilds).
+My personal email address is also listed on my GitHub profile.

 ## Why vote for me?

+I'm a single individual running a single node in a single region for better decentralisation.
 I have the experience required to run a notary node properly and securely as outlined below.

-If I'm elected I will be able to use the funds to allow me to work full time on Open Source and security research.
+If I'm elected I will be able to use the mining rewards to fund my work full time on Open Source and security research.
 I have many plans for Open Source projects that will benefit both the Komodo Platform and the entire cryptocurrency ecosystem as a whole.

-## Hardware
+## Server

-- 2 x Eight-Core E5-2620v4 2.1Ghz, 20M cache (16 cores, 32 threads total)
+- 16 Core CPU
-- 64GB RAM
+- 64 GB RAM
-- 2x500GB SSD
+- 1TB SSD
-- 1 Gbps Network

-SSDs are configured with RAID 1 meaning if a drive fails I can replace the SSD with zero downtime.
+Will scale up as needed.

-The server is in North America, however it is strategically located in a Los Angeles data center with a lower latency connection to Asia than most of America.
+The server is hosted in Singapore in Asia.
+This strategic location gives lower latency connections to Bitcoin miners in China without being behind the Great Firewall of China itself.

 ## Experience